 And while practicing performing arts, I had an incredible realization:

 In the performing arts, with enough practice (rehearsal), you can become anybody.
-You can mold and shape your identity from the inside, rather than let external forces (like trophies, achievements, and the expectations of others) determine who you are.
+You can accomplish your goals without depending on them to determine who you are.

 This curiosity led me to explore science.
-Thinking about meaning and identity, I wanted to better understand the relationship between mind and body.
+Thinking about high performance and identity, I wanted to better understand the relationship between mind and body.

 Who are we besides our titles and accomplishments?

-How does the mind-body connection impact our self-awareness and in turn our motivation?
+How does the mind-body connection impact our motivation and in turn our performance?